turczyneq/pypesh/appendix/different_floor/README.md

-Codes in here calculate Sherwood for different Peclet and parameter `wide`. (for deeper explanation see Appendix of adjusent publication.)
+Codes in here calculate Sherwood for different Peclet and parameter `floor`. (for deeper explanation see Appendix of adjusent publication.)

 **Warning:** calculations reuqire folder `output` to be present.
 This will allow code to save output under `"output/"`.